pleaseshutup/jsone/README.md

 JSON Editor with configurable editing, validation and documentation.
 Great for providing an easy guided way to edit and view JSON.

+This project is under heavy development.
+Do not adopt yet.

 ### Basic Usage
 ``` javascript